nais/doc/docs/persistence/postgres.md

     Data is available for seven days, increasing this will incur extra cost.

 ### Maintenance window
 Google will automatically perform upgrades, fix bugs and apply security patches to prevent exploits.
 Your application should be able to handle occasional downtime as this maintenance is performed.
-Read more on maintenance windows [here](https://cloud.google.com/sql/docs/postgres/maintenance).
+[Read more on maintenance windows](https://cloud.google.com/sql/docs/postgres/maintenance).
 NAIS does not configure the maintenance window, but this can be set up in the application spec: [`nais.yaml`](../nais-application/application.md#gcpsqlinstances).
 If you wish to be notified about upcoming maintenance, you can opt-in for this on the [Communications page](https://console.cloud.google.com/user-preferences/communication) in the GCP console.

 ### Sizing your database